Contact Brian Hall, Program Director

 Classes at Champlain will never be in a giant lecture hall.
 In the Computer Information Technology program, your largest class size will be 24 students, and the professors you have in your first semester are the same professors who teach advanced and specialized classes.
 You'll have the opportunity for one-on-one interactions and mentorship from your professors, who bring their real-world knowledge into the classroom.

 Learn from instructors who are working professionals with insider perspectives.
-You'll learn from IT professionals and field-tested faculty.
-They'll help you gain the technical and professional expertise you need to stand out.
+Our Computer Information Technology faculty will help you gain the technical and professional expertise you need to stand out.

 Our students are highly sought after for paid positions and internships often after their sophomore year, and have a variety of career options across the country with technology companies after graduation.
 Most Computer Information Technology majors have part-time jobs or internships related to their major while in school and opportunities to work during the summer.